-Combine potato chunks and 1 teaspoon of the kosher salt in a 4-quart saucepan.
-Add just enough cold water to cover the potatoes, slap on the lid, and bring to a boil over high heat, about 15 minutes.
-Then remove the lid, drop heat to a simmer, and cook until the potatoes are easily crushed with tongs, 15 to 20 minutes.
+Combine the potato chunks in a 4-quart saucepan.
+Add 1 teaspoon of the salt and just enough water to submerge the potatoes.Cover the pot with its lid and bring to a boil over high heat.
+As soon as steam starts to puff out around the lid, remove the lid and reduce the heat to maintain a simmer, cooking until the potatoes are easily crushed with tongs, about 8 minutes.

-Meanwhile, melt the butter in an 11-inch straight-sided sauté pan over medium-high heat.
-Cook until the butter just starts to brown, then carefully pour half of the butter into a heatproof bowl and set aside.
+Meanwhile melt the butter in an 11-inch straight-sided sauté pan over medium-low heat.
+Cook, gently shaking the pan, until the butter just starts to brown, 3-4 minutes, then carefully pour half into a heat-proof bowl or measuring cup and set aside.

-Transfer the potato mixture to the serving vessel of your choice and use the back of a spoon to create a crater in the top of the potatoes.
-Pour the reserved brown butter into said crater and serve immediately to a thankful planet populated entirely by Irishmen.
-Best enjoyed alongside classic corned beef.
+Place the colcannon in a serving vessel of your choice and use the back of a spoon to create a divot in the top of the mixture.
+Pour the reserved brown butter into said divot and serve immediately to a thankful planet populated entirely by Irishmen.